8ivek/ya_pricing_table/README.txt

 == Upgrade Notice ==

 = 3.0.0 =
-Sorting of "price table features" was added
+Sorting of "price table features" was added.
-French language support was added
+French-language support was added

 = 2.0.0 =
-Price is further extended to currency (supporting all countries), price and price suffix.
+Price is further extended to currency (supporting all countries), price, and price suffix.